n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md

 Use the Merge node to combine data from two streams, once data of both streams is available.

-You can choose different merge modes.
-These affect how the node processes and outputs data.
-This document summarizes the behavior of the modes, and provides an example to try out and explore different modes.

 !!! note "Major changes in 0.194.0"
 		This node was overhauled in n8n 0.194.0.
 This document reflects the latest version of the node.
 If you're using an older version of n8n, you can find the previous version of this document [here](https://github.com/n8n-io/n8n-docs/blob/4ff688642cc9ee7ca7d00987847bf4e4515da59d/docs/integrations/builtin/core-nodes/n8n-nodes-base.merge.md){:target=_blank .external-link}.